 As usual with the included insurances for credit cards, it’s not really possible to make a solid recommendation – each insurance is usually good for different reasons and different people.

-The travel insurance included with the Amex Business Explorer covers incidents such as:
+The Travel Insurance included with the Amex Business Explorer Credit Card are the following:

 - Card Account Balance Waiver Cover